anthng/Car-Parking-Occupancy-Detection/README.md

 # My Result

 I can not apply the pre-trained VGG16 model to extract features because of my hardware limitations.
-I used a MobileNet (is a ight-weight model) instead of VGG16 as mentioned by the authors.
+I used a MobileNet (is a light-weight model) instead of VGG16 as mentioned by the authors.
 The result was not gained as my expectation when applying MobileNet.

 ## My Baseline